 JUG FACE (2013)

-Writer/director Chad Crawford Kinkle gives his off-beat little horror some nice atmosphere and a sense of foreboding and wisely works within the confines of his low budget and gives it a charming aura of being set in it’s own little backwoods world.
+Writer/director Chad Crawford Kinkle gives his off-beat little horror some nice atmosphere and a sense of foreboding and wisely works within the confines of his low budget and gives it a charming aura of being set in its own little backwoods’ world.
 We rarely leave the little community except for a few short instances where the characters go into the city to sell moonshine, which is their trade.
-And doing so, it makes us more accepting of the possibility that this place and it’s supernatural resident could exist deep in the woods in rural America somewhere apart from what we consider the real world.
-As stated, the film is never really scary or suspenseful and once the credits roll, we realize that there are no big revelations or dramatic conclusions, but it is a small tale that only breaks out of it’s subtle telling for some startling splashes of blood and gore when our creature of the pit vents it’s wrath.
+And doing so, it makes us more accepting of the possibility that this place and its supernatural resident could exist deep in the woods in rural America somewhere apart from what we consider the real world.
+As stated, the film is never really scary or suspenseful and once the credits roll, we realize that there are no big revelations or dramatic conclusions, but it is a small tale that only breaks out of its subtle telling for some startling splashes of blood and gore when our creature of the pit vents it’s wrath.
 Kinkle does use his subtle style to his advantage as when he needs to shock us with spurting blood or flying limbs…which are effectively portrayed…it works because we are not ready for it.
-As for Kinkle’s sinkhole inhabitant, we never fully see it, but it is given menace and and it’s presence can be felt through the behavior and strong beliefs of the characters, giving it far more life then some cold digital effect might have.
-Jug Face is refreshingly old school and it works.
+As for Kinkle’s sinkhole inhabitant, we never fully see it, but it is given menace and its presence can be felt through the behavior and strong beliefs of the characters, giving it far more life than some cold digital effect might have.
+Jug Face is refreshingly old school, and it works.

 Jug Face is an interesting and effective little movie that will not appeal to everyone, especially those who prefer their horror more traditional, but you have to give Kinkle and crew points for making something original and outside the box, as well as, making a film effectively within their means and with a more down to earth style in an age where filmmakers are far too eager to pull out the digital toys.
 It’s an interesting and odd little horror and if off the beaten path is where you prefer your horror to take you, then you might want to give this little flick a try.
 Chad Crawford Kinkle may prove to be a filmmaker to keep an eye on.